yujie-ren/Paper-Reading-Notes/README.md

 # Paper-Reading-Notes
 Make reading papers visible!
-Although reading papers is very important, it does not produce visible results, which makes it a less fulfilling task during research.
-This repository will be used to record notes while reading papers to make this process more visible.
+Although reading papers is very important, it does not produce immediate or visible results, which makes it less fulfilling.
+This repository will be used to record notes while reading papers, aiming to make the process more rewarding and visible.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY0ODU2NDExNCwxNDY4ODY1OTcwXX0=
+eyJoaXN0b3J5IjpbLTE2MjMwNTE5NiwxNDY4ODY1OTcwXX0=
 -->